hnsnl15/payroll-m3-api/README.md

 ## License

-This project is licensed under the LICENCE.md.
+This project is licensed under the LICENCE.
 See the [LICENSE](LICENCE.md) file for more information.

 ---